 So sure enough, someone sees that the ship is headed right toward a massive wall of ice.
 At the speed it's going, the ship is hard to turn.
 What makes it worse is that the first mate puts the ship in reverse.
 This isn't a sissy car!
 This is a 66,000 ton Ocean Liner!
 The churning water actually messes up the proportionally small rudder's ability to turn even more than the speeding!
 Furthermore, while the two wing props are run by reciprocating engines, the middle one, the one that's right in front of the rudder, is connected to a turbine, and it doesn't go in reverse.
 Congratulations William Murdoch: You have made a near miss into a solid hit.
 Epic Fail.

-This wouldn't have been a problem had the iceberg been spotted earlier, but Frederick Fleet, the lookout, didn't have his binoculars with him, as they were locked up in a cabinet.
+This wouldn't have been a problem had the iceberg been spotted earlier, but Frederick Fleet, the lookout, didn't have his binoculars with him, as they went missing at some point during one of the initial port calls.
 On top of that, the sea was calm, meaning that Fleet had to rely on moonlight (which was rather difficult as the new moon wasn't even up) rather than waves to notice a giant block of ice in the ship's path.
 Ironically, had he not seen it at all and they just rammed the thing, the damage would probably not have sunk the ship.

 Remember that double-bottom hull?
 That's only of any help if the ship runs aground.
 The sides of the ship are still just an inch of steel, made of plates essentially stapled together.
 And the rivets—said "staples"—were weaker in this area.
 Not because of budget cuts, but because there was a machine used to drive these rivets in, but it couldn't work properly in areas where there's a lot of curved metal to navigate: such as the extreme forward and aft ends of the ship.
 Therefore, they had to use rivets with more slag (a glass-like substance that in trace amounts strengthens steel, but in higher ones weakens it) to make it easier to be hammered in by hand.
 And that bulkhead next to the coal fire?
 It's believed that the steel was so weakened that the water pressure actually burst it later on in the sinking, accelerating the flooding.